 Residents may borrow items for free from the front desk.
 A fee may be charged for front desk items that are returned late or not returned at all.
 Please note that items cannot be returned between 11:30 PM and 7:30 AM.
 See the list of front desk items and DVDs and Wii games that can be borrowed.

 There are two printers in the Warehouse available for residents' use.
 A black and white printer is located near the front desk while a color printer/scanner is located in the study lounge next to the laundry room on the ground floor.
-The black and white printer is part of the MIT Pharos system run by MIT IS&T. Please see this information about MIT Phras printing to learn how to use printers such as these.
-The color printer is part of a different system.
-To print to it, visit print.mit.edu and select 'wh-print-color' in the destination section.
-Your material will print automatically, no need to use your ID card.
-If you have any questions or problems with this printer, please email: firstname.lastname@example.org.
+If the error message "Held: Resources Required" pops up, please resize your document to Letter size.
+A helpful guide to printing at The Warehouse can be found here.
+If you have any questions or problems with either printer, please email: email@example.com.
 Both printers are for the use of Warehouse residents only, please do not allow guests to use the printers.

 Trash, Recycling & Compost

 Trash bags left outside your apartment will be picked up every Monday - Friday morning.
 Trash can only be left outside your room weekday mornings from 7:00 AM to 11:00 AM.
-There is no trash pick up on weekends.
+THERE IS NO TRASH PICKUP ON WEEKENDS.
+DO NOT LEAVE TRASH OUT OVERNIGHT.
 If you need to dispose of your weekend trash or if you missed the weekday morning pickup and have smelly trash, please take it to the dumpster which is located at the southwest groundfloor exit of the building (i.e. the parking lot next to the Warehouse).

-A Compost bin and biodegradable bags are provided in your room for free.
-More bags are available at the front desk also for free.
+A compost bin and biodegradable bags are provided in your room for free.
+More biodegradable bags are available at the front desk also for free.
 Only food waste can be composted.
-Bring your compost in this biodegradable bag to the green bin with a green lid labeled "food scraps" located near the trash and recycling bins outside, at the SW corner of the Warehouse.
+Bring your compost in the biodegradable bag to the green bin located near the trash and recycling bins outside, at the SW corner of the Warehouse.
 There is NO COMPOST PICK-UP outside your apartment door or near the recycling bins on each floor.
 All compost MUST be brought to the outside bin.

 Failure to comply with these trash, recycling, and composting policies will result in an automatic $50 fine.